 Continuing on further west is Fort DeRussy, a large park with a long stretch of beach.
-It still sees a fair amount of tourists but much less than Waikiki beach and the beach is bigger so it is more likely you can find a spot to lay your towel.
+It still sees a fair amount of tourists but much less than Waikiki Beach and the beach is bigger so it is more likely you can find a spot to lay your towel.

-Ala Moana Recreational Park and Magic Island Lagoon can be reached from Waikiki by walking 40 minutes or by taking a short bus ride.
+Ala Moana Recreational Park and Magic Island Lagoon can be reached from Waikiki by walking for 40 minutes or by taking a short bus ride.

 Magic Lagoon feels more like a large swimming pool and for those of you that are scared of sharks (like me), this is a great spot for swimming in the calm waters that are protected by a breakwater.
 A lot of locals head here for beach time.

-San Souci Recreational Park southeast of Waikiki beach is a great spot to see local Hawaiian families barbecuing and picnicking in the park behind the beach and is another great spot to watch the sunset.
+San Souci Recreational Park southeast of Waikiki Beach is a great spot to see local Hawaiian families barbecuing and picnicking in the park behind the beach and is another great spot to watch the sunset.

 With so many options it is easy to escape at least some of the crowds.
 And beach time is a must-do if you are staying in Waikiki.

 Walk Along the Main Beach in the Evening

 The best time to visit Waikiki Beach to escape the crowds is once the sun has set.
 I love walking along the darkened beach past the bright lights of the waterside resorts.

 If you time it right, you could catch a hula performance at the Royal Hawaiian.
 You will only be able to see it from the back when sitting on the beach but it’s free.